/

 3. Scroll down and click on Advanced to expand the settings menu.

-4. Under Network, click on Proxy.
+4. Under network, click on Proxy.

-5. Disable the proxy by toggling the switch to the Off position.
+5. Disable the Proxy by toggling the switch to the Off position.

 3

 If a cached file becomes corrupted, it can cause issues connecting to your network.
-Clearing the WiFi network data can help resolve issues with saved network settings.
+Clearing the Wi-Fi network data can help resolve issues with saved network settings.
 Follow these steps:

 1. Open Settings: Click on the system tray and the gear-shaped "Settings" icon to open the Chromebook settings.